R. Chandru: Career

 R Chandru started his film career as an assistant to director S. Narayan for a serial Bhageerathi.
 In the year 2008, Chandru made his debut as a director and writer in the 'Taj Mahal' Starring Ajay Rao and Pooja Gandhi.
 Followed by 2009 movie Prem Kahani. in the year 2010 he directed one of the blockbuster Kannada cinema Mylari starring Shivrajkumar and Sadha.

 Most of his films are musical entertainers.
 Likewise he directed and produced one of the famous movies of Kannada Film Industry Charminar in the year 2013.

 After achieving considerable success in the industry, Chandru has opened a production house under the banner 'Sri Sideshwara enterprises' with an intention of helping budding talents.

-Chandru is directing mass action entertainer Kabzaa which will be released in 2024.
-The movie is made with the budget of over 100 crores.
-The film will be released in Kannada, Hindi, Telugu, Tamil, Malayalam, Marathi and Bengali.
-The movie stars Upendra and Sudeep in the lead roles, while Shriya Saran plays the female lead.
-The music for this film has been composed by Ravi Basrur.
+In 2023, Chandru released his latest film, the period epic Kabzaa, about an air force pilot who becomes a gangster in1971.
+The movie was made with the budget of over 100 crores.
+The film released in Kannada, Hindi, Telugu, Tamil, Malayalam.
+The movie stars Upendra and Sudeep in the lead roles, respectively as Arkeshwara and Bakshi, while Shriya Saran plays the female lead Madhumati.
+The music for this film was composed by Ravi Basrur.
+Although the film received mixed reviews, Chandru has confirmed a sequel.